bluesevens/pancakeswap-prediction-bot-AI--2022-/README.md

 **Please be aware of clones**

  👷**Use it at your own risk.**
  If you are going to bet, please do it with money that you are willing to lose.
 And please try to bet with a low amount to gradually generate profit.
 Please note that there's 1% fee.
-If you want to remove this, contact me (`bananarancia@protonmail.com`).